-- We have reviewed our DOC position for incidents reported in November 2025 which has improved validation of the position noting that incidents reported in December may still be awaiting handling and confirmation of harm level. - In safeguarding the inability to obtain MARF (children) & Adult Safeguarding referral numbers via the Local Authority remains.
-Discussions about how we can obtain data via BI are looking optimistic and feedback received from the Local Authority provides confidence in the overall quality of referrals being submitted by staff across the trust. - The safe staffing across Community Hospitals and MH Inpatients has been reviewed and assured by the Deputy Director of Nursing, Therapies and Quality.
+- We have reviewed our DOC position for incidents reported in November 2025 which has improved validation of the position noting that incidents reported in December may still be awaiting handling and confirmation of harm level. - The safe staffing across Community Hospitals and MH Inpatients has been reviewed and assured by the Deputy Director of Nursing, Therapies and Quality.
 Our fill rates remain good. - There has been a delay in bringing through the report for the most recent NED Quality Visits.
-This has been a timing issue that has now been addressed, supported by attendance at January's Non Executive Director Meeting.
+This has been a timing issue that has now been addressed, supported by attendance at January's Non-Executive Director Meeting.